Add description, images, menus and links to your mega menu

 Use 2 tablespoons per quart (or litre) of milk.
 Prebiotic fibres become viscous when mixed with liquid and help to thicken the milk into yogurt consistency.

 L.reuteri grows best at a lower temperature of around 100 degrees F / 37.7 degrees C. Many yogurt makers on the market (or other methods for making yogurt at home) either do not specify the temperature they heat to or incubate at a hotter baseline than required for L. reuteri yogurt.
-The Luvele Pure yogurt maker has 3 temperature settings - 97, 100, and 104 degrees F. (36, 38 & 40 C).
+The Luvele Yogurt Makers can be set to between 25 and 50 degrees C in 1 degree C increments for our Australian, UK and EU customers, and between 78 and 122 degrees F in two degree increments for our US and Canadian customers.
 Furthermore, the unique water-bath technology evenly distributes and regulates the temperature over a long period of time making it the perfect environment for this strain of bacteria to happily proliferate.

 Dr Davis’s method recommends ‘half-and-half’ cow’s milk.
 Half-and-half (also known as ‘half cream’ in the UK) is a blend of equal parts whole milk and cream and has a 10 - 18% fat content.
 If half-and-half is not available in your country, use UHT (long life milk) or choose organic milk, that is free of pesticides, hormones, antibiotics, fertilisers and GMOs.
 For thickest results also choose full cream milk.
 Do not use skim or low-fat milk varieties.